AndyUGA/Point-System/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Features
-- Check-in attendees with QR code scanner
+- Check-in attendees with QR code scanner.
 - View scores for individual attendees and their team
 - Modify points for individual attendees
 - View history for each point modification